 After receiving a detailed evaluation, patients who are addicted to benzodiazepines will likely begin their care in detox.
 Detox is the process of clearing the body of dangerous substances like benzodiazepines so that an individual can be of clear mind and body to focus on the therapeutic aspects of his or her care.

 Detoxing from benzodiazepines can be exceptionally challenging, as going without this substance after abusing it for a long period of time can bring on extremely painful physical and psychological withdrawal symptoms.
 Not only can someone detoxing from benzodiazepines experience symptoms ranging from headaches and nausea to heart palpitations and high blood pressure, but he or she can also have numerous seizures when he or she attempts to stop using independently.
 This is because the brain has been rewired in ways that support the continual abuse of benzodiazepines.
 So, when benzodiazepines are no longer in the system, seizures can occur.
-Thankfully, those who are participating in a benzodiazepine addiction rehab center in Paducah Kentucky can be treated by medical professionals who will slowly wean him or her off of benzodiazepines.
+Thankfully, those who are participating in our benzodiazepine rehab center in Paducah can be treated by medical professionals who will slowly wean him or her off of benzodiazepines.
 Doing so will minimize the risk of experiencing seizures and other life-threatening side effects, as well as put clients in the hands of people who are able to care for them should one of these side effects develop.

 When an individual has finished out his or her detox, he or she can be free of both mind and body in ways that make him or her more receptive to therapeutic care.

 The best and most effective way to fully recover from benzodiazepine addiction is through the combination of medications and therapy.
-At a Paducah Kentucky benzodiazepine addiction rehab center, therapy makes up the bulk of one’s treatment and includes several different treatment modalities that are evidence-based and proven to be effective in the treatment of addiction.
+At our benzodiazepine rehab center in Paducah, therapy makes up the bulk of one’s treatment and includes several different treatment modalities that are evidence-based and proven to be effective in the treatment of addiction.